 Leadership in Flux:

-Cooperative Advantage builds on empirical evidence and multidisciplinary scientific insights.
-It also helps leaders advance toward the inspiring vision, offered in our book, Flourishing Enterprise.
-Cooperative Advantage characterizes leading, following, and the dance of integrating differences.
+Cooperative Advantage builds on practical evidence and scientific insights and helps leaders progress toward the inspiring vision in our book, Flourishing Enterprise.
+It delineates leading, following, and unifying:

 Following: executing and reciprocally influencing.

 Mindsets frame our internal dialogs.
 We interpret the situations we face through our mindsets and these drive our actions.
-The 4 Leadership Mindsets that enable Cooperative Advantage are listed below.
+Four Leadership Mindsets enable Cooperative Advantage:

 - Opportunity: I face reality and see every problem as an opportunity in disguise

-- Cooperation: I value potent cooperation that integrates differences, innovates, and unifies action
+- Cooperation: I value potent cooperation that synthesizes differences, innovates, and unifies action

 “Leadership is lifting a person’s vision to higher sights, raising performance to a higher standard, building personality beyond its normal limitations.
 Your first and foremost job as a leader is to take charge of your own energy and then help orchestrate the energy of those around you.” – Peter Drucker

 - Establish priorities.
-Consider a) your strategic priorities, b) your assessment of leadership effectiveness, and c) each of the four dimensions to identify your most important priorities.
+Consider your strategic priorities, your assessment of leadership effectiveness, and the needs at each of your four tiers to determine your most important priorities.

 - Begin with a small group pilot.
-Chose a specific area to pilot; start with a small and committed group.
+Choose a specific area to pilot; start with a small and committed group.

 - Design and launch a broader effort.
-Use the 4C x 4D and lessons from the pilot to inform your efforts.
+Use lessons from the pilot and findings from steps 1 and 2 to inform subsequent efforts.